-Andrea McKenzie Raine
+Interview with Andrea McKenzie Raine

 Andrea McKenzie Raine earned a B.A. in English Literature at the University of Victoria.
-She has attended the successful Planet Earth Poetry reading series (formerly known as Mocambopo) in Victoria, BC since 1997, and participated in the Glenairley writing retreats led by Canadian poet and novelist Patrick Lane in Sooke, BC.
+She has attended the successful Planet Earth Poetry reading series (formerly known as Mocambopo) in Victoria, BC, since 1997, and participated in the Glenairley writing retreats led by Canadian poet and novelist Patrick Lane in Sooke, BC.
 A Paul Collins interview.

 Tell us about your background.
 Who you are, where you are from?

-What themes does your book explore and what do you hope the readers will take away from the experience?
-Is there a particular feeling or experience that you hope to evoke for the reader?
+What themes does your book explore, and what do you hope the readers will take away from this interview?

-What prompted you to be an author and did you have a specific inspiration in mind?
-Were you influenced by a certain person, artist, or genre?
+What prompted you to be an author, and were you influenced by a particular person, artist, or genre?

 I have always wanted to be an author – since I was eight years old.
 I was easily able to express my thoughts in rhyme.
 I thrived in creating imaginative short stories in school, and I continue to be passionate about journaling.
-I’ve also been an avid reader since an early age, and could read books on my own at age three.
+Since an early age, I’ve also been an avid reader and could read books on my own at age three.
 Mostly, I grew up crafting my poetry skills, but I always knew I had a novel in me.
 Poetry has definitely influenced my prose, and I have been fortunate to have mentors like Patrick Lane, who, in some ways, allowed me to write about darker subjects and make them raw and beautiful.

 Tell us about your latest work and what inspired you.

-Andrea McKenzie Raine grew up in Victoria, B.C. where she still resides.
+Andrea McKenzie Raine grew up in Victoria, B.C., where she still resides.
 She is a long‑time attendee of the Planet Earth Poetry reading series.
 Andrea holds a B.A. in English Literature and a Certificate in Public Relations from the University of Victoria.
 She is a poet, novelist, book reviewer, and government correspondence writer.
-Her poetry has appeared in Mocambo Nights anthology, Canadian Literature, Quills, Tempus by Rubicon Press, Leafpress, Boulevard Magazine, Ascent Aspirations magazine, Poems from Planet Earth anthology and various chapbooks edited by Patrick Lane.
-In 2005, she published her first book of poetry A Mother’s String through Ekstasis Editions.
+Her poetry has appeared in Mocambo Nights anthology, Canadian Literature, Quills, Tempus by Rubicon Press, Leafpress, Boulevard Magazine, Ascent Aspirations magazine, Poems from Planet Earth anthology, and various chapbooks edited by Patrick Lane.
+In 2005, she published her first book of poetry, A Mother’s String through Ekstasis Editions.
 Turnstiles is her debut novel, published by Inkwater Press.